varnerlab/CHEME-1800-Computing-Book/_sources/unit-3-learning/lp.md

 The dual linear program, derived from the primal program, is an alternative way of looking at the same problem.
 The dual linear program (LP) is derived from the original (the primal problem) using the scheme:

-* Each variable in the primal linear program becomes a constraint in the dual linear program
-* Each constraint in the primal linear program becomes a variable in the dual linear program
-* The objective direction is inverted – the maximum in the primal becomes the minimum in the dual, and vice versa
+* Each variable in the primal linear program becomes a constraint in the dual linear program, each constraint in the primal linear program becomes a variable in the dual linear program, and the objective direction is inverted – the maximum in the primal becomes the minimum in the dual, and vice versa.

 Formally, the dual program is defined as ({prf:ref}`defn-dual-linear program`):